PeculiarVentures/pvtsutils/README.md

 const utils = require("pvtsutils");
 ```

+The `pvtsutils` namespace will always be available globally and also supports AMD loaders.

 ## Types

 There is an [index.d.ts](./index.d.ts) file which makes easy to use current module as external